Real moduli space of stable rational curves revised: Rational homotopy type of

-The homotopy $h'$ defines a bijection between graphs spanning $K_s^{3}$ and $K_s^{\>3}$ except one particular case when the remaining part of the graph consists of one external vertex $\extv{t}$ and if $S=\{s\}$ or $S=\{s,t\}$ the cohomology of $K_s$ is spanned by the simplest trivalent graph $ $.
-The simultaneous induction finishes the proof that cohomology classes are represented by internally trivalent trees and therefore sits in one homological degree for each given loop order of a graph. \end{proof}
+The homotopy $h'$ defines a bijection between graphs spanning $K_s^{3}$ and $K_s^{>3}$ except one particular case when the remaining part of the graph consists of one external vertex $\extv{t}$ and the cohomology of $K_s$ is spanned by the simplest trivalent graph $ $.
+What follows, in particular, is that the homology of $K$ is represented by trivalent graphs and, consequently, the cohomology of $\calF^{1}\ICGS{S}_{(l)}$ are concentrated in a unique homological degree.

+Next, we must work out the case when $\Gamma\setminus T_m$ has more than one connected component.
+We claim that we have an isomorphism of complexes: